playfulprogramming/playfulprogramming/content/blog/typescript-type-generics/index.md

 >
 > That said, we're trying to build on concepts so we're trying to provide some examples of where this might be used and what it does.
 There are also instances, such as type definition files, where this inference might not be available to an author of typings, and that's ignoring other limitations with this method we'll see later

-## Potential Solution 2: Function Overloading #{generic-usecase-setup-overloading-solution}
+## Potential Solution 2: Function Overloading {#generic-usecase-setup-overloading-solution}

 In order to get around the issues with explicitly returning a union, you COULD utilize function overloading to provide the proper return typings: